Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

 When the Japanese invaded Miri and Sarawak in December 1941, Yu Seng and his family took refuge in Baram.
 Baram was a remote town in the jungles of Borneo.
 The only mode of transport to Baram was by boat along the Baram River.
 This river was (and still is) infested with large crocodiles.
 The family was safe in Baram.
 They remained in Baram until the war was over.

 Chong Yu Seng continued to support the China Relief Fund and anti-Japanese movement during World War II.
-The war between Japan and China were intensified.
+The war between Japan and China intensified.
 The Japanese army went through successive defeats.
 They began to focus on the overseas Chinese leaders in South East Asia.
 The Japanese arrested Chong Yu Seng but with the help of good friends whom he had helped, Yu Seng was able to escape.